Building a Corpus

 These works provide methodological foundations for corpus construction and text-based research.
 Start with whichever is closest to your approach.

 • Krippendorff, K. (2018).
 Content Analysis: An Introduction to Its Methodology (4th ed.).
-Sage. — The standard reference for content analysis methodology, including detailed guidance on sampling, unitizing, and recording textual data.
-Chapter 6 on sampling is particularly relevant to corpus construction.
+Sage.
+The standard reference for content analysis methodology, including detailed guidance on sampling, unitizing, and recording textual data.
+Chapter 6 on sampling is especially relevant to corpus construction.

 • Stefanowitsch, A. (2020).
 Corpus Linguistics: A Guide to the Methodology.
 Language Science Press.
 DOI: 10.5281/zenodo.3735822.
-Free PDF. — A comprehensive, open-access guide to corpus linguistics methodology.
+Free PDF.
+An open-access guide to corpus linguistics methodology.
 Chapters 3–4 cover corpus design and data collection in detail.